-With a will in place, you can be confident that your wishes will be acknowledged and acted upon, in accordance with your instructions.
-Your will should always be updated if your circumstances change.
+With a will in place, you can be confident that your wishes will be acknowledged and acted upon following your instructions.
+Your Will should always be updated if your circumstances change.

-The executor of your estate has a demanding role, where legal and tax knowledge would be beneficial.
-There can also be a great deal of emotional pressure if there is any conflict about the division of your estate between beneficiaries.
+Your estate plan’s executor has a demanding role, where legal and tax knowledge would be beneficial.
+There can also be a great deal of emotional pressure if there is any conflict about your estate division between beneficiaries.
 You need to have absolute trust that your executor will honour your wishes as you have set them out in your will.

-While many people choose a close friend or family member to act as executor, others prefer to hire a professional executor, such as a solicitor or an accountant, to handle the high level of responsibility and the complexity of the role.
+While many people choose a close friend or family member to act as executor, others prefer to hire a professional executor, such as a solicitor or an accountant, to handle the high level of responsibility and the role’s complexity.